DSLsofMath/BScProj2018/Redovisningar/Opponering/Muntlig.md

     - How are the results affected?
   - Is it possible to mathematically find the best strategy?
 Pros and cons compared to what you did?
   - Is any strategy used in reality?
 Why, why not?
-- **Drunkards walk**
-  - We found it interssting that not 0 avergae.
-Why do you think that's the case?
-  - Once again, what do you think about proving the property mathematically?
 - **Tree growth**
   - Introduce it
     - if not done in pres, short recap